Click here for:

 Our venue doors open at 10am, one hour prior to concert starting.
 Arriving early can help with parking and will give you access to a larger choice of seating.
 There is also morning tea available for a gold coin donation.

 If you have specific seating requirements or mobility issues we advise you to arrive early to ensure you get the best seat available for your needs.

 Programmes are free of charge at all of our concerts and are available at the entrance to the auditorium.

 Operatunity employs a wide variety of professional artists ranging from singers to pianists and instrumentalists.
 Many of our artists have busy performance careers in New Zealand and overseas.

 What sort of music is presented?

 We present a wide variety of styles throughout the year ranging from classical, modern musicals to hit’s from the 50’s and 60’s to name a few.
-Each of our 8 Daytime concerts has its own special flavour so there is bound to be something that appeals to any musical taste.
+Each of our eight daytime concerts has its own special flavour/genre so there is bound to be something that appeals to any musical taste.

 Is there parking available?